What Is Tactical Fitness (And What It Is Not)

 High-intensity efforts develop speed and power.

-Strength is the foundation
+Strength is the Foundation

 Strength is the most misunderstood component of tactical fitness.
+It is often minimized or treated as optional.

 This is a mistake.